 In view of the present scenario, it is only logical that all stakeholders comprising of professionals, governmental as well as non-governmental organisations, educational institutions, national and international agencies and community based organizations pool their knowledge and expertise to facilitate the evolution of a structured framework which focuses on the convergence of every aspect of positive living be it physical, social and or mental within the lifespan of each individual starting from infancy to old age.
 This would surely allow for the rise of a new paradigm in bringing about equilibrium in the quest for sustainable wellbeing.

 MIND India has concentrated efforts towards developing a multi disciplinary intervention model on mental health issues, combining both non-medical as well as medical practices on a sound scientific platform.
-Emphasising on the bio-psycho-social aspects of human experience at the individual as well as collective levels, the goal is to usher in the benefits of positive mental health for the general population.
+Emphasizing on the bio-psycho-social aspects of human experience at the individual as well as collective levels, the goal is to usher in the benefits of positive mental health for the general population.
 The pathway undertaken by MIND India to attain its objectives is modeled on the concept of assessing needs at the ground level, deconstructing the same to arrive at the deeper issues surrounding that particular concern and thereafter putting together a methodology to address the same in the most appropriate manner.
 Thus any activity in MIND India follows a loosely structured model comprising of data collection, dissemination of information, appropriate training, intervention and rehabilitation as and when necessary.

 The following are the activities undertaken and are chronologically placed for an understanding of the grand pattern aspired for.

 Monitoring & Evaluation